gsoft-inc/wl-squide/docs/reference/i18next/i18nextPlugin.md

 ### Change the language detection order

-By default, the detection of the user language is done first from the specified URL querystring parameter, then from the [navigator language property](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language).
+By default, the detection of the user's language is done first from the specified URL querystring parameter (`?language` in this example), then from the user's [navigator language settings](https://developer.mozilla.org/en-US/docs/Web/API/Navigator/language).
 The detection order can be changed by specifying a new value for the [order](https://github.com/i18next/i18next-browser-languageDetector#detector-options) detection option:

 ```ts !#4
 const plugin = new i18nextPlugin(["en-US", "fr-CA"], "en-US", "language", {